denten-books/plain-text/4-sign.md

 [^ln4-men]: The operators at the time were all almost exclusively male.

+#### Unison

+The International Telegraph Conference in Lisbon, held in the summer of 1908, ratified two additional alphabet standards for international use: Hughes and Baudot.
+Both developed in response to the limitations of Morse, allowing for fully autonomous telegraph operation.
 The Hughes telegraph, an 1855 design modification of an 1846 telegraph invented by the American Royal E. House, was a capricious machine that relied on a tuning mechanism to transmit individual characters.
 Inspired by the player piano, the Hughes telegraph even looked like a piano, complete with a keyboard and a rotating drum, commonly used in music boxes.
 The sending device struck a tone which, when transmitted by electrical current, would initiate the rotation of a similar drum in the receiving apparatus "at the pleasure of the distant operator," in Hughes's words.
 The length of time between the initial synchronization signal and the struck chord corresponded to a letter, which the machine then printed to tape using a letter wheel.
 Hughes referred to the device as a "Compound Magnetic and Vibrating Printing Instrument," a name that hints at the fragility of the device.
-The message became impossible to decipher should the sending drum and the receiving drum fall out of synchronization [@hughes_improvement_1856; @hayles_print_2004, 145-147;
+The message became impossible to decipher should the sending drum and the receiving drum fall out of synchronization [@hughes_improvement_1856;
-@noll_evolution_2007, 20-21].
-Coordination between the various machines and their operators was of paramount importance.
+@hayles_print_2004, 145-147; @noll_evolution_2007, 20-21].
+Coordination
+between the various machines and their operators was of paramount importance.

+The "information density," of the system was further limited by the number and the size of available cables.
+Independent developments in communication technology led to a range of techniques known as "multiplexing"---ways of sharing the same wire to send multiple messages.
+Multiplexing at the time fell into two broad approaches: time-division and pulse-amplitude modulation [@rowland_multiplex_1901; @hausmann_telegraph_1915].
+Pulse-amplitude modulation involved filling the available space (bandwidth) with simultaneous signals of different types.
+Imagine someone speaking loudly and quietly at the same time into the same channel.
+In this way, all the loud messages could be sorted to one side and all the quite ones to the other, effectively utilizing the whole spectrum of sound.[^ln4-multi] Pulse-amplitude modulation was difficult to implement initially.
+Cross-channel noise and device sensitivity hampered reliable reception and decoding across multiple simultaneous wave frequencies.
 Emile Baudot was one of the first engineers to notice that the prevailing Morse and Hughes telegraph systems failed to make full use of the time allotted for message transmission.
 The Hughes code in particular made extensive use of long silences, which could be condensed to extract more utility from the channel.
-Baudot-type multiplexers made use of synchronized rotating mechanisms both of the sending and the receiving end, to distribute units of time among multiple operators.
-A "duplex" printing telegraph, of the Murray type involved a complicated synchronization device, known as the "distributor," capable of orchestrating several distinct streams of transmission along the same channel.
+Baudot-type time multiplexers utilized synchronized rotating mechanisms both of the sending and the receiving end, to distribute units of time among multiple operators.
+Imagine one operator sending messages on top of the hour and the other on the bottom.
+In this way, the receiver can easily sort messages based on their time signature: all those sent on top of the hour go into one pile, on the bottom go into another.
+The same principle applies condensed down to smaller intervals.
+A "duplex" printing telegraph, of the Murray type involved a complicated synchronization device, known as the "distributor," capable of orchestrating two distinct streams of transmission along the same channel.
 Taking turns to transmit to the regular tolling of a tuning bell, two operators could use the same channel to transmit two distinct messages.
 The receiving machine would then separate one message from the other based on its time signature [@murray_setting_1905].[^ln4-sync]

-[^ln4-sync]: Imagine one operator sending messages on top of the hour and the other on the bottom.
-In this way, the receiver can easily sort messages based on their time signature: all those sent on top of the hour go into one pile, on the bottom go into another.
-The same principle applies condensed down to smaller intervals.

 <!--
 ![Multiple Printing Telegraph, 1905